 ACJI is currently engaged in the following projects:

 This project is supported by a grant from Professional Standards Councils to the Society of Consumer Affairs Professionals in Australia (SOCAP Australia) and ACJI to create competency and ethical frameworks for complaint professionals as well as small to medium businesses that do not have dedicated complaint handling departments..

 ACJI’s Timeliness Project will feature a two-day Forum hosted by ACJI and the Australasian Institute of Judicial Administration (AIJA) on 16–17 May 2014.
 The Forum will feature panel discussions and presentations, including by keynote presenters Hon.
 Chief Justice Wayne Martin, Supreme Court of Western Australia, and Judge Kevin Burke, Minnesota District Court, past Board member of the National Center for State Courts, USA, and past President of the American Judges Association, as well as the Hon.
 Justices Peter Vickery and John Dixon, Supreme Court of Victoria, and Hon.
 Robert Clark MP, Attorney-General, State of Victoria.

-ACJI has been engaged by the Australian Taxation Office (ATO) in response to a recommendation from the Inspector-General of Taxation to provide an independent dispute resolution evaluation system for participants in taxation disputes.
+In 2013–2014, ACJI was engaged by the Australian Taxation Office (ATO) in response to a recommendation from the Inspector-General of Taxation to provide an independent dispute resolution evaluation system for participants in taxation disputes.

 ACJI has completed the following projects: